Sayton7/ImageProcessingAPI/README.md

 * Added imageProcessingSpec to the tests folder to test the imageProcessing function.
 * Added missing parameter type in the resize main route file index.ts.
 * Added additional tests to the images endpoint.
+* Added return type for the imageProcessing function.